nuria-bosch/nuria-bosch.github.io/_news/announcement_9.md

 related_posts: false
 ---

-Paper to appear in Language Acquisition: 'Early or Late CP Acquisition?
+Paper published in Language Acquisition: 'Early or Late CP Acquisition?
 Evidence from topics and other CP diagnostics in Germanic–Romance bilinguals'.